microsoft/Qcodes/CONTRIBUTING.rst

 from developers of all skill levels.

-Alex Johnson (alexcjohnson) & and Giulio Ungaretti (giulio.ungaretti@gmail.com) are the creators and current maintainers of Qcodes (aka core developers), along with a group of talented and smart volunteers.
+Alex Johnson (alexcjohnson) & and Giulio Ungaretti (unga@nbi.ku.dk) are the creators and current maintainers of Qcodes (aka core developers), along with a group of talented and smart volunteers.
 Please don't hesitate to reach out if you have any questions, or just need a little help getting started.